 Easter Sunday is what we've all been waiting for!
-The 40 days of prayer, fasting, and almsgiving during Lent was in preparation for this day, when our hearts and souls can drink in deeply the culmination of the Pascal mystery: the Resurrection.
+The forty days of prayer, fasting, and almsgiving during Lent was in preparation for this day, when our hearts and souls can drink in deeply the culmination of the Paschal mystery: the Resurrection.

-To meditate more deeply on the Sacred Triduum, continue reading below a profound Easter sermon by St. John Chrysostom, the golden-tongued Doctor of the Church.
+To meditate more deeply on the Sacred Triduum, scroll below to read a profound Easter sermon by St. John Chrysostom, the golden-tongued Doctor of the Church.

-To celebrate the Sacred Triduum fully, check your local parish bulletins for event times on Thursday, Friday, and Saturday of Holy Week.
+To celebrate the Sacred Triduum fully, check your local parish bulletins for liturgy times on Thursday, Friday, and Saturday of Holy Week.

 Read next: My Photo Journey Through the Easter Triduum